-In the aftermath of a job loss, you may have issues about taking care of bills and meeting obligations in advance of finding a new job, and how your severance package will help you meet these shortages.
-In many instances, these plans are a single monetary settlement provided by the company, and may be a standard payout for each terminated employee, or an unique number based on a formula created for the function of a large-scale cutback.
+In the aftermath of a job loss, you may have concerns about taking care of bills, meeting obligations in advance, finding a new job, and how your severance package will help you meet these shortages.
+In many instances, these plans are a single monetary settlement provided by the company and may be a standard payout for each terminated employee, or a unique number based on a formula created for the function of a large-scale cutback.

-When you are given a severance package, do not accept what is provided outright; you may not only leave money on the table that you will certainly need while moving to new job opportunities, you may also discover yourself tied to contract clauses that are not in your best interest should you sign the agreement prior to having it assessed by a qualified attorney who is not connected with the corporation.
+When you are given a severance package, do not accept what is provided outright; you may not only leave money on the table that you will certainly need while moving to new job opportunities, but you may also discover yourself tied to contract clauses that are not in your best interest should you sign the agreement before having it assessed by a qualified attorney who is not connected with the corporation.

 The above is intended as a general guide to better understand potential claims against employers with respect to severance package disputes.
 Your claims may be time sensitive and we encourage you to complete our free case evaluation request to increase the chance of meeting deadlines for filing your claim.
 Employment attorneys at Spielberger Law Group are passionate about employment law and are true advocates of employees whose rights have been violated.

 Once you’ve completed our free case evaluation form, an employment lawyer licensed to practice employment law in your state will review your statements and you will be contacted by our firm after determining whether you have claims to pursue.
 Do not miss your opportunity to bring justice to your workplace, contact us today for the chance to receive the best recovery possible.